Joanne Gair: Style

 Gair has now developed a style as a body painter.
 Her typical job takes her and her team eight hours, but some jobs take twice that.
 She does not charge by the hour.
-Gair is always well prepared for her jobs, but does not generally sketch her work on paper.
+Gair is always prepared for her jobs, but does not generally sketch her work on paper.
 In fact, she claims to have only had to do so twice in over twenty years of body painting.
 When she needs to test something out she usually uses her opposite (left) arm or hand.

 In recent years, Gair has added photography to her professional skills.
 In addition to being the photographer of Paint A 'Licious, she has been the photographer in some years of her Sports Illustrated work.
 For example, she was the photographer of Heidi Klum in 2006.
 At the end of 2007, Gair was using a Canon 5D camera.

 Family

 Gair is from Takapuna in the North Island of New Zealand, but she now lives in both Los Angeles and New York City.
-Her father is Hon.
+Her father was Hon.
 George Gair, a former New Zealand politician, and her nephew Alastair Gair is a competitive Etchells racer.
 Her father was a long-time Member of the Parliament of New Zealand (1966–1990) and later Mayor of North Shore City (1995–1998).
-Her mother is Fay Gair, and her elder sister Linda Gair served both as a model and as a painting assistant in several of the paintings in her first book.
+Her mother was Fay Gair, and her elder sister Linda Gair served both as a model and as a painting assistant in several of the paintings in her first book.
 Linda also has a daughter named Lauren.
 One of the paintings for which Linda assisted was the cover of Paint A 'Licious.
 Gair also has an older brother named Warwick.